ITE Student Code of Conduct

-- Students are to refrain from moving any property that belongs to the College unless authorised.
+- Students are to refrain from removing/moving any property that belongs to the College unless authorised.

-- Students are to return any items found in the College premises to the Customer Service/Visitor Centre.
+- Students are to return any items found in the College premises to the Customer & Visitor Centre.

-- When using and communicating through social media platforms, social networking sites, video and photo-sharing sites, students are expected to act responsibly, and always to conduct themselves in an objective and respectful manner.
+- Students are to act responsibly when using and communicating through social media platforms, social networking sites, video and photo-sharing sites.

-- All students are expected to be mindful of the contents that they post in public domains, ensuring that their messages are not offensive, racist, vulgar and/or threatening.
+- Students are expected to be mindful of the contents that they post in public domains and ensure that their messages are not offensive, racist, vulgar and/or threatening.

 - Students wearing the ITE uniform or prescribed attire are prohibited from smoking within or outside of ITE’s premises.